-Whether you’re a graphic design professional or a complete novice, Assembly is a creative tool for all.
+Whether you’re a graphic design professional or a complete novice, the Assembly app is a creative tool for all.
 As soon as you open the app, you choose between a blank canvas or a set of tutorials depending on your experience level.
 The tutorials are very basic and they still give you the freedom to explore the app however you wish.

 There is a help section in the menu and it explains features using animated images and words, which does make tasks seem simpler.
 The menu is accessible at any point in your design so if you get stuck it’s not difficult to find a solution.